utshow-rehman/Laptop-Store/README.md

 # laptop Store

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Online Repository](https://heroic-chimera-be2500.netlify.app/).

 ## Available Scripts